 - Hardcoded values: Test that uses constant values where elements or mechanics might change in time.

-- Environment dependency: Test outcome can simply vary depending on the test environment it is run on.
+- Environment dependency: Test outcomes can vary depending on the test environment it is run on.

-Having an idea of what failure reasons are more often encountered than others in your project will help you separate and prioritise the concerned tests.
-This way, the solving part will be easier since there is already existing datas on the case.
-Those datas can hint the solver in certain directions, gaining time and potentially unveiling some more global project's sensible points, such as writing practices, environments flaws or bad workflow processes.
+Having an idea of what failure reasons are more often encountered than others in your project will help you separate and prioritize the tests concerned.
+This way, the solving part will be easier since there are already existing data on the case.
+Those data can hint the solver in specific directions, gaining time and potentially unveiling some more global project's sensible points, such as writing practices, environment flaws, or lousy workflow processes.

 Now that we know what we are talking about, it should be simpler to identify flaky tests and separate them into groups to simplify their handling.

 It will also be easier to set up processes to fix and prevent them more optimally.
 We hope this information will help you in your combat against flaky tests in the future, as it has helped us at Mergify!